 The Bio-medical IRB meets the 2nd & 4th Wednesday of each month.

-Federal regulations mandate that an IRB have at least five members, must include both men and women, and come from varied backgrounds.
+Federal regulations mandate that an IRB have at least five members who come from varied backgrounds.
 The IRB may have as many members as necessary to perform a complete and adequate review of research activities.
 The IRB should have at least one member whose primary concerns are in scientific areas and one member whose primary concerns are in nonscientific areas.
 The IRB should include at least one member not affiliated with the institution.
 No IRB may have a member participate in the IRB’s review of any project in which that member has a conflicting interest, except to provide information requested by the IRB.

 Investigations designed to develop or contribute to generalizable knowledge are those designed to draw general conclusions, assist in informing others about policy decisions or changes, or generalize findings beyond a single individual or an internal program (e.g., collaborations, publications or presentations.).
 However, research results do not have to be published or presented to qualify the experiment or data gathering as research.
 The intent to contribute to "generalizable (scholarly) knowledge", e.g., adding to a body of existing knowledge or creating a new body of knowledge, still falls under the definition of research.
 Research that is never published is still research.
 Participants in human research studies deserve protection whether or not the research is published.